hp685/resultstore/README.md

 Python 2 & 3 compatible.

 An AMQP and Redis, producer-consumer result store that facilitates IPC between client and celery worker process.
-Altenatively, it may also be used instead of a result backend for celery.
+Altenatively, it may be used in place of a result backend.
 Can be used a stand alone result store for producer-consumer style applications.
 Consumer is blocking, while producer is fire-and-forget.
 The producer may wait for an ack in the case of amqp.